dongfengxijian/TDFSSD/README.md

 # TDFSSD: Top-Down Feature Fusion Single Shot MultiBox Detector
 By Haodong Pan, Jue Jiang, Guangfeng Chen

 ## Introduction
 This is the code for our accepted manuscript in Signal Processing: Image Communication.
 In brief, this is a SSD based approach for object detection across different scales.
 If you use this code, please cite our paper.

 ## Prerequisities
 Python3.6, PyTorch0.4.1, and NVIDIA GPUs

 ## Installation
-* Install PyTorch-0.4.1 according to your environment refering to https://pytorch.org/.
+* Install PyTorch-0.4.1 depending on your environment refering to https://pytorch.org/.
 * Clone this repository.
 * Compile the nms and coco tools:
 ```Shell